 1. First things first: Do your Expectations match your Budget?

-2. Art Directors increase efficiency on-set, so don’t hesitate to bring one onboard
+2. Creative Art Directors increase efficiency on-set, so don’t hesitate to bring one onboard

-Often brands who don’t have in-house creatives ask if they need an art director on set.
+Often brands who don’t have in-house creatives ask if they need a creative art director on set.
 And why.

 The number one reason according to von Hemert is “efficiency.
 They’re not there to tell you what to do necessarily.
 If you have a vision, if you know what you want, it’s still beneficial to have an art director there to know when to push the team and when not to push the team.”

-And for those that don’t know what they want, the art director can help guide the shoot with moodboards, including competitive analyses.
+And for those who don’t know what they want, the creative art director can help guide the shoot with mood boards, including competitive analyses.
 And if for no other reason, “eventually someone needs to make the call on-set.”
-While clients might not enjoy playing the role of “bad cop” on-set, the art director is the one to say the shoot is running over budget or time and ultimately make the call on what happens next.
+While clients might not enjoy playing the role of “bad cop” on-set, the creative art director is the one to say the shoot is running over budget or time and ultimately make the call on what happens next.

-In our opinion, the ROI of an art director makes them worth every penny!
+In our opinion, the ROI of a creative art director makes them worth every penny!

 3. Do your prep work for a smoother production